dutty5/simple-password-generator/README.md

 ## Features

+- **Point and shoot**: No parameters, no mistakes, no weak passwords
 - **Cryptographically secure**: Uses Java's `SecureRandom` for true randomness
 - **Human-readable**: Hyphen-separated lowercase letters (easy to type and communicate)
 - **Strong security**: 68-90 bits of entropy, exceeding NIST recommendations (64+ bits)